Ricy137/Custom-ui/README.md

 But work is stressful and in high speed.
 Fortunately, I managed to get some optimization time for a project and successfully replaced all the MUI components with self made components in that project, which recuded almost 20% of overall JavaScript bundle size (of course which also leads to better performance).
 I decided to make more advantages of these components and make them more reusable, so I started this repo.

+## Words after developing the project for a while
-**The ultimate goal of the library is to be highly customizable, include common compoents&interactions and be general (can be used like Apis)**
+**The original goal of the library is to be highly customizable, include common compoents&interactions and be general (can be used like Apis).** However, in my real work, I met different needs for the same component in different projects, it's hard to find a one for all solution, or develop one component library for all projects.
+So I gradually have the idea that the ability of developing and designing the component library is more important than the component library itself.
+I would still develop the project, but I also started writing my thoughts while coding, you can read more about it here: https://app.t2.world/article/clrv1kk0j3836220mcwgtkgmbv  (currently, this is the only article now).

 ## Conflicts and thoughts